waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Logic: Pacing in grass, phone calls, or battling OTHER wild Pokemon on the same route do NOT move it.
 - Tracking: Suicune's location is verified visually via Pokedex AREA map.
 It is currently on Route 38 (west of Ecruteak City).

-# Interaction Rules
-- Counter Interaction: To interact with NPCs behind COUNTER tiles, face the counter and press A.

-# Verified Tile Mechanics (Route 38)
+# Global Tile Mechanics
 - TALL_GRASS: Traversable.
 Triggers wild encounters.
 Repel Trick works here.
 - FLOOR: Traversable.
 Standard ground.
-- WALL / HEADBUTT_TREE: Impassable.
+- WALL / HEADBUTT_TREE / MART_SHELF / COUNTER: Impassable.
 - LEDGE_HOP_DOWN / LEFT / RIGHT: One-way traversable in the indicated direction.
 - WARP_CARPET: Traversable.
 Triggers map transition.
+- Mechanism: To interact with NPCs behind COUNTER tiles, face the counter and press A.

 # Route 38/39 Boundary Reference
 - Route 38 (0, 8) <-> Route 39 (19, 8)